 These actions carry forward the United States' trustee obligation to assist the tribes of the Colorado River in fully developing their resources.
 The tribes believe that is the meaning of the phrase in the 1922 compact,"...nothing in this compact shall affect the obligations of the United States to the Indian tribes."

 Since 1992, the Ten Tribes have worked with the seven basin states, the United States, and CRWUA to develop and promote solutions to areas of mutual concern.
-Two principal areas thus far addressed have been the establishment of a water marketing format and the coordination of state and tribal efforts to minimize the impact caused by the federal implementation of the Endangered Species Act on the use of Colorado River water rights.
+A major area of coordination of state and tribal efforts concerns the impact caused by the federal implementation of the Endangered Species Act on the use of Colorado River water rights.
 In addition, the tribes have actively participated in the ongoing business of CRWUA, serving on various committees and assisting in the development of CRWUA resolutions.